pveentjer/Rust-based-ARM-emulator/Readme.md

 # Rust based ARM CPU emulator

 ## About The Project
-The primary aim of this project is to implement modern processors in software using Rust for the ARM instruction set.
+The primary aim of this project is to implement modern ARM processors in software using Rust.

 The goal is to offer insights into how modern processors might work.